MikhailProg/telecom_task/README.md

 it sends HELLO message.
 In response HELLO is expected.
-If at least one sensor responses with HELLO the current sensor drops all HELLO connections (the higher address sensor is found, since it gets a single response other responses are not important) and change its state to SLAVE.
+If at least one sensor responses with HELLO the current sensor drops all HELLO connections (the higher address sensor is found, since it gets a single response other responses are not important) and changes its state to SLAVE.
 If there are no valid responses it means that the sensor has the highest address and it changes its state to MASTER.
 In UNKNOWN state while polling other sensors the device keeps accepting connections and receiving HELLO or GET from other sensors.
 HELLO is